 - Panels to contain the animal following extrication.

 Rescue Glide and accessories, PFDs, standard rope rescue gear, ground pads, etc.

-Water Rescue Harness, floating rescue ropes, heavy rope rescue gear, anchor equipment, etc.
+PFDs.
+Ground pads, throw bags, heavy rope rescue gear, anchor equipment, dewatering pump, etc.

-Water and air powered rescue tools, floating boom, decon capabilities, etc.
+Water and air powered rescue equipment, Nikopoulos Needle, jetting wands, floating boom.

 Some incidents will require constructing a hasty corral for proper decontamination.